Building Resilience and Sustainability with the BIL

-But the most effective plans are ones that tap into the expertise of cross-disciplinary teams: planners, engineers, and subject matter experts which allows DOTs to develop more holistic planning approaches and incorporate resilience and sustainability into all of their carbon reduction activities.
+But the most effective plans are ones that tap into the expertise of cross-disciplinary teams, like those on smart cities projects: planners, engineers, and subject matter experts which allows DOTs to develop more holistic planning approaches and incorporate resilience and sustainability into all of their carbon reduction activities.
 Examples include maximizing benefits to disadvantaged communities and minimizing natural resource use, aligning with regional and federal policies, and integrating projected climate change impacts and severe weather events into statewide planning efforts.

 No matter how states ultimately decide to capitalize on the federal funding coming from the BIL, the long-term investment dollars earmarked for carbon reduction and resilience are a win-win for the transportation industry, the communities we live in, and our future generations